 For her outstanding work as a journalist and for her community service, Andrea was awarded the 2015 Board of Governors Award by the National Academy of Television Arts & Sciences, National Capital Chesapeake Bay Chapter 2015.
 In 2014, Andrea was inducted into the D.C.
 Hall of Fame.

 Andrea received the 2012 “Faith Does Justice Award” from Catholic Charities of the Washington Archdiocese.
 And she was named a 2010 Rebecca Lipkin Honoree for Media Distinction at the first annual Susan G. Komen for the Cure's “Honoring the Promise Gala.”

-Andrea has also been honored by the Sibley Memorial Hospital Foundation with its Community Service Award in 2009 for being a passionate breast cancer advocate.
+Andrea was honored in 2009 by the Sibley Memorial Hospital Foundation with its Community Service Award for being a passionate breast cancer awareness advocate.

-For her outstanding work in the community and the region, Andrea was named a "leader & trailblazer deserving of recognition" by the ASAE & the Center for Association Leadership's Greater Washington Network.
-The GWN serves over 8,000 industry professionals in the region.
+For her distinguished work in the community and the region, Andrea was named a "leader & trailblazer deserving of recognition" by the ASAE and The Center for Association Leadership's Greater Washington Network which serves over 8,000 industry professionals in the region.

 In 2006, she was named one of Washingtonian Magazine's "Washingtonians of The Year."

 At the 19th annual Lombardi Gala, Andrea was honored with the Lombardi Symbol of Caring award for encouraging women to perform breast cancer exams through the Buddy Check 9 program, now in its 22nd year.

 And in 2001 for her body of work as a journalist and service to the community, Andrea received the honorary degree, Doctor of Humane Letters, from Marymount University.